 A noisome weed that burthens every soil;

-In this stanza the speaker crafts an image of a Parnassus like molehill on which the bird’s partner sits.
+In these lines of ‘The Yellowhammer’s Nest’, the speaker crafts an image of a Parnassus-like molehill on which the bird’s partner sits.
 This is a reference to Mount Parnassus in Greece which often played host to the Greek gods of mythology.
 This elevates the image of the bird in one’s mind; it is akin to the gods.
 One bird, the partner of the previously described yellowhammer, sits and watches his partner sing her songs of “joy.”
 Whenever he leaves this place, he dreams of returning to her and her music.

-Although the birds may sing, dream and feel joy, still will come a time when all is not well.
+Although the birds may sing, dream, and feel joy, still will come a time when all is not well.
 The speaker describes this change as the “sweetest places cometh ill.”
 Even the most beautiful rivers and pastoral scenes will eventually have to deal with death and destruction.
-There will be some “noisome weed” which burdens and poisons the soil.
+There will be some “noisome weed” that burdens and poisons the soil.

 For snakes are known with chill and deadly coil